3d Modularity Revisited: Mock Invariants and Vertex Algebras

 \section{Mock Invariants and Vertex Algebras}

 Vertex operator algebras have been shown to be related to 3d supersymmetric conformal field theories, in particular to the $\hat{Z}$-invariants, in rich and deep ways.
 In the context of negative Seifert manifolds with three or four exceptional fibres the $\hat{Z}$-invariant has been shown \cite{3d,cheng20223} to be given by a linear combination of characters of a class of logarithmic vertex operator algebras.
-The insertion of defects or a change of the choice of the ${\rm Spin}^c$-structure, while modifying the modules of the vertex algebra computed, does not change the underlying algebra.
-In these cases, this has led to a construction of a vertex algebra from a given three-dimensional manifold.
+The insertion of defects or a change of the choice of the ${\rm Spin}^c$-structure, while modifying the modules of the vertex algebra computed, does not change the underlying algebra. {This observation is compatible with the expectation that the underlying VOA is associated with the underlying three-dimensional quantum field theory, and not to a specific boundary condition. } In these cases, this has led to a construction of a vertex algebra from a given three-dimensional manifold.

-In this section we extend the relation between $\hat{Z}$-invariants and vertex operator algebras to the ``other side" of mock invariants, by systematically associating vertex operator algebras to the mock $\hat{Z}$ invariants proposed as indefinite theta function in the previous section.
+In this section we extend the relation between $\hat{Z}$-invariants and vertex operator algebras to the ``other side" of mock invariants, by systematically associating vertex operator algebras to the mock $\hat{Z}$ invariants that have been given expressions in terms of indefinite theta function.
 This direct connection to vertex algebras, together with the manifest mock modular property, is one of the most important advantages of having an indefinite theta function expression for $\hat{Z}$-invariants for non-weakly-negative three-manifolds.